What We Offer

 What We Do

-Our department teaches chemistry, physics, physical science, astronomy, and earth and atmospheric science courses – about 10,000 credits per year.
+Our department teaches chemistry, physics, physical sciences, astronomy, and earth and atmospheric science courses – about 10,000 credits per year.
 These courses include traditional chemistry, physics, and astronomy courses as well as forensic science, brewing science, nanotechnology, polymer chemistry, and energy efficiency improvement.

 Our research is as varied as the coursework and includes: